timbiles/callbacks-array-methods/README.md

 # Summary
 This project will allow you to explore callbacks as you implement your own version of JavaScripts Array prototype methods: includes, indexOf, map, filter, forEach, and reduce.

 We'll achieve this by `extending` the prototype.
 This means that we'll add our own function to the `Array Contstructor's` prototype.
-We'll call our methods `alternateRealMethodName` eg. `alternateMap` or `alternateForEach` so as not to override or redefine the exisiting prototype methods.
+The prototype is an object that all `children` of a Constructor share.
+That's how, for instance, all arrays have access to `.map` without us needing to define what that is in our code.
+We'll go more in depth into Consturctors, Classes, and prototypes later.
+For now, we'll call our methods `alternateRealMethodName` eg. `alternateMap` or `alternateForEach` so as not to override or redefine the exisiting prototype methods.

 ```js
 Array.prototype.alternateMap = function() {}